Questions? Call NCOAE Support (910) 399-8090

 If you fail your first attempt of the NREMT exam, we recommend that you contact NCOAE and request resources and extra support to prepare you for your second attempt.

-The A-EMT training focuses on advanced life support, whereas the EMT-B focuses on basic life support.
+The A-EMT training focuses on advanced life support, whereas the basic EMT focuses on basic life support.
 The A-EMT training emphasizes IV therapy, advanced cardio, and advanced pharmacology.

-Anyone who has successfully completed and is currently credentialed as an EMT-Basic, and anyone pursuing a career in advanced life support and emergency medicine.
+Anyone who has successfully completed and is currently credentialed as a basic EMT, and anyone pursuing a career in advanced life support and emergency medicine.

 Yes.
 Anyone who possesses an EMT-B or A-EMT certification is eligible to upgrade to a Wilderness EMT (W-EMT).
 To do so, you must successfully complete a W-EMT training in order to be eligible for the upgrade.